stuffedwombat/stuffedwombat.github.io/producering_01.md

 Because of my glasslessness, I spent most of my time on making art.
 Here, my inability to see tiny details has sped up production significantly.
 I can no longer hunt for stupid pixels and obsess over slight color gradings, simply because I can’t see shit.
 This faster speed, combined with a series of happy accidents, has lead to significant process in the art department.

 The mockup clouds I used to test the sunset-system turned out to be extremely pretty, allowing me to instead test the horizon-system on the main hub area of the game.
-I adjusted the hub background slightly to make it all work and in that process accidentally created a perfect stage for a secret  sequence that can happens at the end of the game.
+I adjusted the hub background slightly to make it all work and in that process accidentally created a perfect stage for a secret  sequence that can happen at the end of the game.
 You have to do a lot of extra work to see this dialogue, so I wanted to make it’s NPC especially visually interesting, to reward the people that put up with my stupid puzzles.
 Depicting NPCs has been a constant headache since the beginning of PRODUCER.
 I have went through a lot of different solutions but now, accidentally, I found the perfect one while playing around with the art of this secret NPC:

 Sine-Puppets!<br>